toralf/torutils/README.md

 ² The value is derived from [ticket 40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636#note_2844146).

-³ The idea is to block sources flying under the 2 min radar but allowing up to 2 reboots per hour for sources hosting 8 Tor instances
+³ The idea is to block sources flying under the 2 min radar but to avoid overblocking by assuming to have up to 2 restarts per hour at the remote site

+### Tweaks

 If the DDoS script fails to parse the Tor and/or the SSH config then overrule automatic parsing by either: